tus/tus-resumable-upload-protocol/protocol.md

 element to the `Tus-Extension` header.

 A partial upload is an upload which represents a chunk of a file.
-It is constructed by including the `Concat: partial` header when creating a new resource using the [Creation](#creation) extension.
+It is constructed by including the `Upload-Concat: partial` header when creating a new resource using the [Creation](#creation) extension.
 Multiple partial uploads are concatenated into a final upload in a specific order.
 The Server SHOULD NOT process these partial uploads until they are concatenated to form a final upload.
 The length of the